Acoustic Survey, Assessment and Sound Insulation Testing

 •15 dB in the low-frequency one-third-octave bands (25 Hz to 125 Hz);

-•8 dB in the middle-frequency one-third-octave bands (160 Hz to 400 Hz);
+•8 dB in the middle-frequency one-third-octave bands (160 Hz to 400 Hz); and

 •5 dB in the high-frequency one-third-octave bands (500 Hz to 10 000 Hz).